pranay-ar/UnfairSlayers_Seldonian_oulad/README.md

 The following outline the dataset preparation process of our pipeline.

 - Firstly, we dropped the columns like student ID which have no importance in the predicition pipeline.
-- Secondly, we manipulated the columns like highest education where we grouped divisions like A level or equivalent, post grads, and HE qualification to be a boolean 1 whereas lower than A level and no formal quals to be 0
+- Secondly, we manipulated the columns like highest education where we grouped divisions like A level or equivalent, post grads, and HE qualification to be a boolean 1 whereas lower than A level and no formal quals to be 0.
+This is done in order to make `higher_ed` attribute to be binary valued, which is used for further analysis.
 - We also converted columns like distinction to binaries.
 - The next step is to convert the categorical variables into numerical values.
 This is done using the LabelEncoder function of the scikit-learn library.
 The LabelEncoder function assigns a numerical value to each unique categorical value in the column.